Inside: What is the 14 trip andwWhy traveling with your teen or tween can be one of the best things you do for them and for your relationship

 Let the conversations unfold naturally.

-A chunk of one-on-one time with your child makes space for all sorts of topics to come up.
-That might include social situations at school, sexual questions, or concerns about family life.
 But don’t bring an agenda.
 Exploring a new place and making decisions about how to use your time gives you plenty to talk about.
 If “important” topics happen to come up, that’s just an added bonus.

 Traveling with your teen doesn’t have to be a big production or cost a lot of money.
-But is is a decision you will never regret.
+But it is a decision you will never regret.
 The memories of your time together with last a lifetime and strengthening the bond between you will be invaluable as the years ahead will certainly put your relationship to the test.

 So get out a map, buy a few travel books or bookmark some of your favorite travel sites and starting planning.